 Carpal tunnel syndrome causes symptoms in one or both hands or wrists.
 Symptoms may include:

-The doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam of your arms, wrists, and hands will be done.
 The exam will include tests of strength, sensation, and signs of nerve irritation or damage.

 Other tests may include:

 It is important to correct whatever is causing the carpal tunnel syndrome.
 Sometimes making simple changes in your workplace or home may help relieve symptoms.

 Treatment may also include:

 A splint will prevent extreme movements of the wrist.
 It is most effective when worn at night.
 It can help you avoid waking up with symptoms.